 You may like to know that there is a Joint Standing Committee of Senior Members responsible for supervising the course.
 The committee is composed of six members (three from Modern Languages and three from Classics).
-For the 2020-21 academic year, its members are:
+For the 2021-22 academic year, its members are:

-- Dr Llewelyn Morgan, Brasenose College (Classics) - Dr Guy Westwood, LMH (Classics) - Dr Emma Greensmith, St John's (Classics) - Professor Geraldine Hazbun, St Anne's College (Spanish / DUS) - Professor Emanuela Tandello, Christ Church (Italian) - Professor Seth Whidden, Queen's (French)
+- Professor Constanze Güthenke (Classics; Chair of Languages & Literature Sub-Faculty)

+- Professor Bruno Currie, Oriel (Classics)

+- Dr Emma Greensmith, St John's (Classics)

+- Dr Ros Temple, New College (French; Director of Undergraduate Studies)

+- Dr Ben Schaper, St Hugh's (German)

+- Professor Seth Whidden, Queen's (French)